jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 ## **1. Ask questions and define the problem.**

 Media and news outlets often neglect to cover state and local elections.
 As a result, most voters don’t know which candidates they are choosing between until they are completing their ballot.
 In this project we will design an interactive tool (in the form of a Tableau dashboard) that will allow voters in Colorado to quickly and easily find their state legislative districts, the candidates in those districts, and their relevant contact information.
+The dashboard will also display fundraising data for each candidate, including the total amount of contributions recieved and what kind of contributions they have received.
 After election day, we can remove the all but the winning candidates.
 This will allow voters to easily see the legislators who represent them, allowing them to reach out via phone or email and build a relationship with their elected officials.

 This project includes: